isomerpages/sportsg-safesport/_case-management/Disciplinary Database.md

 description: Users can search the database of individuals who are subjects of disciplinary measures
 ---
-<p>The Safe Sport Commission's Disciplinary Database is a publicaly available
+<p>The Safe Sport Commission's Disciplinary Database is a publicly available
 register which sets out to inform the public of individuals who have been subjected to a disciplinary hearing by the Safe Sport Disciplinary Panel and the sanctions meted out.</p>